dftrpa/dftrpa.github.io/README.md

 ## Pseudopotentials

-A ready-to-use set of pseudopotentials for the RPAF functional can be found below.
+A ready-to-use set of pseudopotentials for the RPAF can be found below.
 These pseudopotentials were generated with the [PSlibrary](https://dalcorso.github.io/pslibrary/) input files.

 - us_high_precision.tar
 - us_low_precision.tar